 In its audits, the Department claimed the tax credit investors were not “bona fide partners” in their partnerships because they didn’t expect significant economic returns beyond the tax credits the projects would generate and because the investments were relatively low risk.
 In addition, the Department argued that even if the investors were true partners, they did not receive their credits through partnership allocations as the tax credit statute required but through improper “disguised sales.”
 The Department relied entirely on federal tax law to support its theories.

 Business Court Judge Adam Conrad heard the Farm Bureau case on September 30, 2021, and released his decision in favor of the taxpayer on April 3, 2023.

-The Company continues growth of its renewable energy division, securing new projects and increasing expertise Monarch Private Capital, a nationally recognized impact investment firm that develops, finances and manages a […]
+The Company continues to expand its renewable energy division, portfolio and depth of expertise Monarch Private Capital, a nationally recognized impact investment firm that develops, finances and manages a diversified […]